saferoom-app/saferoomlinux/README.md

 ```
 Save **config.py**, open main Saferoom page and click Evernote icon in the upper-right corner of the page.
 If everything is OK, then you will see the basic info about your account.

+## Generating master password

+Before generating the master password, please check [this](http://help.getsaferoom.com/2015/03/28/saferoom-concepts/).
+Summarizing, the **Master password** is the password that you use to encrypt and decrypt your data.
+This password **is stored on your local PC and never sent anywhere**

+**OTP or One-Time password** is the password that is used to encrypt/decrypt specific note.
+This password can be useful when you want to share the encrypted note with someone you know and you don't want to compromise your **Master password**